Cat People (1982 film): Critical response

+Accolades

 Soundtrack

 The soundtrack album was released by MCA Records the same week as the film.
 The theme song, "Cat People (Putting Out Fire)", was performed by David Bowie, who wrote the lyrics to music composed by Giorgio Moroder.
 The song was released as a single in 1982.

 Track listing

 All compositions by Moroder, lyrics by David Bowie on "Cat People (Putting Out Fire)".